TeskaLabs/asab/docs/reference/services/library.md

 `/BSQueryApp/library`.

-## Working with Tenant Layers
+## Working with target=tenant Layers

-The ASAB Library supports multi-tenancy, allowing you to manage and separate content specific to different tenants.
+The ASAB Library supports multi-tenancy, allowing you to manage and separate content specific to different tenants within layers in library.
 To handle tenant-specific contexts, use `Tenant.set()` to set the context and `Tenant.reset()` to reset it after processing.

 ### Implementing Tenant-Specific Logic in Your Application